 Picking the right set of irons for your game is one of the more important things you can do if you really want to improve your golf scores.
 Srixon makes some of my favorite golf balls and their golf clubs are a bit underrated in my opinion.
 Today, we’re going to be reviewing the Srixon z565’s and I’ll be sharing my honest thoughts after testing out these irons.

 The Srixon z565 irons are a pretty expensive iron so a lot of people won’t be able to afford them, but I really liked the way they performed for me.
 They’re designed more for mid to high handicaps and are super forgiving.
 I didn’t find them to be the longest iron out there but they had a lot of feel to them and were really consistent.
 They’re designed to take shallower divots which will help average golfers a lot because they’ll make more consistent contact.
 That’s why I’m giving them a thumbs up.

-Srixon Z-565 (Amazon link or Global Golf link) is a bit of an older model so they’re going to be hard to find new (you’ll most likely need to get them used).
+Srixon Z-565 (Global Golf link) is a bit of an older model so they’re going to be hard to find new (you’ll most likely need to get them used).
 If you want the full details or to know what irons we like the best, continue reading.

 Srixon z565 First Impressions